 - Departed Chiang Mai Arcade Bus Terminal 3 – 07:15

 Step 3: Green Bus Journey – Chiang Mai to Mae Sai

-Route 619 Chiang Mai – Chiang Rai – Mae Sai
+Green Bus Thailand – Route 619 Chiang Mai > Chiang Rai > Mae Sai

 Two hours into the journey is a 10 min stop at Chiang Rai Bus Terminal, where any new passengers get picked up and you have time to go use the bathrooms/toilets and buy food or drinks.
-It is only a 10 min break and the schedule is tight, so before you wander off, ask the driver how long you have on the rest stop.
+It is only a 10 min break and the schedule is tight, so ask the driver how long you have, before you wander off.